 If there is somewhere for surface water to go, install a ditch or soakaway drain at the lowest part of the garden.

-Soil type is an important factor in drainage: sandy, gritty soils drain much faster than heavy clay soils.
+Soil type is an essential factor in drainage: sandy, gritty soils drain much faster than heavy clay soils.
 Long term, you can improve your soil’s drainage by altering its structure.
 This done by cultivation or, as it’s otherwise known, digging.
 Cultivation alleviates soil compaction and also gives you the opportunity to add grit to improve drainage.

 Working with nature

-And that’s the issue – you can’t make any garden totally flood-proof.
+And that’s the issue – you can’t make any garden flood-proof.
 But you can make it more flood-resistant.
 So whether you suffer unexpected flash flooding of the type we’ve seen in the last couple of weeks, or more seasonal flood plain related flooding, such as in the Somerset levels in 2014, there are things you can do to protect your garden against the “possible devastation” that flooding can cause.